torvalds/linux/Documentation/admin-guide/mm/memory-hotplug.rst

 We usually expect that a large portion of available system RAM will actually be consumed by user space, either directly or indirectly via the page cache.
-In the normal case, ZONE_MOVABLE can be used when allocating such pages just fine.
+In the analrmal case, ZONE_MOVABLE can be used when allocating such pages just fine.

 With that in mind, it makes sense that we can have a big portion of system RAM managed by ZONE_MOVABLE.
 However, there are some things to consider when using